 In the rare case where a student is admitted without sufficient breadth or quantity of course work in Religion or without appropriate language preparation, she or he will be asked to take additional study, either before admission or during an extended doctoral program as stipulated in the offer of admission.

-View the online application.
-Please note that the online application for September 2021 admission will be available in early October.
+Please note that the online application for September 2024 admission will be available in early October.
+You may access the online application here.
 The Department uses a self-administered application process which includes an online application form.
 Applicants are required to complete the online application form, make their application payment, arrange for 3 reference letters, and upload scanned copies of their transcripts.

 Complete applications consist of: